 Remember Eastman Kodak, the iconic maker of photographic film?
-The company experienced a long decline and was forced into bankruptcy as digital cameras became popular.
-But Kodak recently made headlines by landing a $765 million contract from the United States government to make pharmaceutical components — an entirely new business for the film company.
+The Rochester, NY-based company experienced a long decline and was forced into bankruptcy as digital cameras became popular.
+But Kodak recently made headlines by landing a $765 million contract from the federal government to make pharmaceutical components — an entirely new business for the film company.

 It’s too soon to tell if Kodak can reinvent itself — the government contract is on hold after allegations surfaced of insider trading of Kodak stock one day before the deal was announced.
 But the possible return of a venerable brand that was long given up for dead could be an inspiration to other companies that must also bounce back in the face of the COVID-19 pandemic.

 Here are six classic examples of companies that responded to adversity by becoming stronger and more successful than ever before:

 In one of the most famous business comeback stories of all time, Apple in 1997 was floundering after posting 12 consecutive years of financial losses.
 In a desperate move, Apple’s board of directors ousted CEO Gil Amelio and brought back co-founder Steve Jobs to attempt to resurrect the company.

 One of Jobs’ first acts was to announce a five-year partnership with rival Microsoft, which pumped a $150 million investment into Apple that helped keep the company afloat.
 It was a rare moment of humility for the brash and confrontational Jobs, who said at the time, “We have to let go of this notion that for Apple to win, Microsoft has to lose.”